TehPrometheus/Internship-Project/README.md

 # Internship Project

 Welcome!
-This project serves as the culmination of my internship, focusing on the creation and automation of an OpenAI assistant with function calling capabilities.
+This project serves as the culmination of my internship, focusing on the creation of an OpenAI assistant with function calling capabilities to automate logic.

 ## Overview